besure94/giphy-API/README.md

 ## Description

 This application allows users to generate GIFs by searching for a keyword(s), or by selecting "random" or "trending".
+Please use the `main` branch when using this application.

 ## Setup/Installation Requirements